Jaden McDaniels sidelined with ankle injury, will be reassessed in two weeks

 McDaniels sustained the injury when he was going up for a rebound with 41.9 seconds remaining in the Wolves' 149-139 victory.
 McDaniels appeared to roll his ankle and fell to the ground clutching it.
 He needed help going to the locker room.

-The team said in a statement Monday night that McDaniels underwent an MRI on Tuesday in Minnesota.
+The team said in a statement Monday night that McDaniels underwent an MRI on Tuesday in Minnesota and will be re-evaluated in two weeks.

 The two-week re-evaluation is not a firm timetable for McDaniels' return and he could be out longer.
 The Wolves were already looking to potentially add frontcourt depth with an open roster spot.
 They have to make sure they remain under the luxury tax when signing a new player.

 The second-year forward is averaging 9.4 points per game and is one of the Wolves' most reliable defenders.
-He has also been a reliable presence in the rotation or starting lineup as several other teammates have been in and out with various injuries.
-McDaniels has started 31 of the 67 games he has played and has displayed a growing arsenal on the offensive end of the floor as the season has progressed.
+He has also been a reliable presence in the rotation or starting lineup as several other teammates have been in and out because of various injuries.
+McDaniels has started 31 of the 67 games he has played and has displayed a growing offensive arsenal as the season has progressed.

 Also on the Wolves injury report, Jarred Vanderbilt (left quad contusion), Naz Reid (back spasms), Jordan McLaughlin (right groin tightness) and Patrick Beverley (ear injury) are listed as questionable.